Valuation (algebra): π-adic valuation

 If π' is another irreducible element of R such that (π') = (π) (that is, they generate the same ideal in R), then the π-adic valuation and the π'-adic valuation are equal.
 Thus, the π-adic valuation can be called the P-adic valuation, where P = (π).
+Its valuation ring is R_{P}.

 P-adic valuation on a Dedekind domain

 The previous example can be generalized to Dedekind domains.
 Let R be a Dedekind domain, K its field of fractions, and let P be a non-zero prime ideal of R. Then, the localization of R at P, denoted R_{P}, is a principal ideal domain whose field of fractions is K. The construction of the previous section applied to the prime ideal PR_{P} of R_{P} yields the P-adic valuation of K.

+For instance, if R is the ring of integers of an algebraic number field K, the completion of K with respect to a P-adic valuation is a finite extension of $\Q_p$ for the prime number p with $P\cap\Q=(p)$, a (non-Archimedean) local field.

 Vector spaces over valuation fields

 Suppose that Γ ∪ {0} is the set of non-negative real numbers under multiplication.
 Then we say that the valuation is non-discrete if its range (the valuation group) is infinite (and hence has an accumulation point at 0).

 Suppose that X is a vector space over K and that A and B are subsets of X. Then we say that A absorbs B if there exists a α ∈ K such that λ ∈ K and |λ| ≥ |α| implies that B ⊆ λ A. A is called radial or absorbing if A absorbs every finite subset of X. Radial subsets of X are invariant under finite intersection.
 Also, A is called circled if λ in K and |λ| ≥ |α| implies λ A ⊆ A. The set of circled subsets of L is invariant under arbitrary intersections.
 The circled hull of A is the intersection of all circled subsets of X containing A.

 Suppose that X and Y are vector spaces over a non-discrete valuation field K, let A ⊆ X, B ⊆ Y, and let f : X → Y be a linear map.
 If B is circled or radial then so is $f^{-1}(B)$.
 If A is circled then so is f(A) but if A is radial then f(A) will be radial under the additional condition that f is surjective.